-Blue Pen, made in collaboration with filmpro and Vital Xposure, is an experimental short film about censorship and the disappearance of dissenting voices.
+Blue Pen, made in collaboration with filmpro and Vital Xposure, was an experimental short film about censorship and the disappearance of dissenting voices.
 The film pays particular attention to the voices of women journalists in conflict zones.

 “Blue pen” is a casual term coined in WWI to describe the heavy edits and careful monitoring of the censorship committee.
 In 1916 all information was carefully controlled to support the war effort and to create hatred and suspicion of the enemy.